Ecos-platform/fmu4cpp/README.md

 #### Cross-compilation

 Cross-compilation (64-bit linux/windows) occurs automatically when you push your changes to GitHub.
-Simply rename the produced `model.zip` to `<modelName>.fmu`.

 Such easy, such wow.